 We always regret canceling a MEAP, but unfortunately not all books make it to publication.
 In the event that we must cancel a MEAP, we offer all customers an exchange or refund.
 Customers that select the exchange option also get a bonus eBook.

 Because MEAPs are books-in-progress, sometimes the manuscripts can be quite rough, or progress can be slow.
 We hope that you can remain patient while the book is shaped and polished, but if you are dissatisfied with a MEAP you have purchased, you may request a one-time exchange, or a refund, within 30 days of purchase.

 Yes.
 Manning began producing mobile versions of MEAPs in late 2012.
-We did not retroactively convert existing files, but did begin releasing ePub and Kindle versions along with the standard PDFs of all new MEAP releases going forward.
+We did not retroactively convert existing files, but did begin releasing ePub versions along with the standard PDFs of all new MEAP releases going forward.
 There may still be a few MEAPs that don't have mobile versions, if the project has been delayed for a while.

 No, and when you sign up for our mailing list or follow us on social media, you get many opportunities for discounts.
 When you buy a MEAP, you are pre-ordering the finished book.
 The advantage with MEAP is that you get early access to the content in draft form, and receive the published book when it's complete.